 I give regular talks and workshops – please get in touch if you would like me to speak at an event or join your book group (in person or online).

 My first popular science book, Is that Fish in your Tomato?, explores the benefits and the risks of genetically modified foods.
 In my spare time I enjoy sailing, walking, orienteering and art.
 My background is ecology, and I studied butterfly migration for my PhD.

 Thank you for visiting my website, and please get in touch if you have any suggestions or have ideas of ways to work together.
-Please follow me on Twitter @RebeccaNesbit.
+Please follow me on Twitter @RebeccaNesbit or connect on LinkedIn.